 On a cold November morning in 1990, I was taking inventory of whiskey at the Spanish Harlem liquor store I had just opened after a few years of driving a cab around Manhattan.
 Manesh, the young clerk from Pakistan, ran in to tell me the hospital called.
 Nayoung had been walking home from grocery shopping when a drunk driver ran a red light and hit her in the crosswalk.

 I jumped into my car, grabbed Mary out of kindergarten, and sped to the hospital.
-In the emergency room, a shriveled Caucasian doctor told me that Nayoung was in a coma and had little chance of recovery.
+In the emergency room, a shriveled Caucasian doctor told me Nayoung was in a coma and had little chance of recovery.
 For hours, well after the sun went down, Mary and I sat in the waiting area crying and praying for Nayoung's recovery.

 "Mommy needs a new coat, Daddy.
 Make sure you buy her one tomorrow," Mary told me at midnight before she closed her reddened eyes and crumpled herself next to me.